WordPress Recommended Hosting – Proven and Best Price (Shared, VPS, Cloud)

 WordPress on Shared Hosting

-A Fresh WordPress install will seem to load fast, but as times go on your site will start adding some ‘weight’ – some plugins, some images, new pages, and posts, and a bigger database.
+A Fresh WordPress install will seem to load fast, but as time goes on your site will start adding some ‘weight’ – some plugins, some images, new pages, and posts, and a bigger database.

 …and WordPress becomes slow. 🙀

-From my 15-year experience with WordPress and different hosts, I can state that shared hosting is best suitable for:
+From my 15 years of experience with WordPress and different hosts, I can state that shared hosting is best suited for:

 • Starting websites, mostly article-orientated (blogs)